Gautham Vasudev Menon

-Gautham Vasudev Menon (born 25 February 1973) is an Indian film director, screenwriter, film producer and actor who predominantly works in Tamil film industry.
+Gautham Vasudev Menon (born 25 February 1973), also known by his initials as GVM, is an Indian film director, screenwriter, film producer and actor who predominantly works in Tamil film industry.
 He has also directed Telugu, Hindi and Malayalam films that were mostly either simultaneously shot with or remakes of his own Tamil films.
 He also has acted in some Malayalam and Telugu films.
 He has won two National Film Awards, three Nandi Awards and one Tamil Nadu State Film Award.

 Many of his films have been both critically acclaimed and commercially successful, most notably his romantic films Minnale (2001), Vaaranam Aayiram (2008), Vinnaithaandi Varuvaayaa (2010), his cop action thrillers Kaakha Kaakha (2003), Vettaiyaadu Vilaiyaadu (2006), Yennai Arindhaal (2015) and his gangster drama Vendhu Thanindhathu Kaadu (2022).
 His 2008 Tamil film, Vaaranam Aayiram won the National Film Award for Best Feature Film in Tamil.
 Menon produces films through his film production company named Photon Kathaas.
 His production Thanga Meenkal (2013) won the National Film Award for Best Feature Film in Tamil.